Infinity-categorical universal properties of quotients and localizations of A-infinity-categories: Introduction

+Regardless of what model one makes for an object deserving to be called $A/B$, one must verify the universal property for the model to be of formal use.

-Likewise, given an $A_\infty$-category $\cA$, a full subcategory $\cB \subset \cA$, and ask for the universal $A_\infty$-category $\cA/\cB$ satisfying a homotopical version of the universal property~\eqref{eqn. universal property quotient}.
-In a world with homotopies and higher homotopies, one never expects a {\em unique} functor $\cA/\cB \to \cC$ making a diagram commute; rather, one expects a {\em contractible} collection of functors equipped with data making a diagram commute up to higher homotopies.
+Likewise, given an $A_\infty$-category $\cA$, a full subcategory $\cB \subset \cA$, one can ask for the universal $A_\infty$-category $\cA/\cB$ satisfying a homotopical version of the universal property~\eqref{eqn. universal property quotient}.

+In a world with homotopies and higher homotopies, one never expects a unique functor $\cA/\cB \to \cC$ making a diagram commute; rather, one expects a {\em contractible} collection of functors equipped with data making a diagram commute up to higher homotopies.

-The reader may appreciate the burden of verifying a homotopical unicity; there is much coherence to carry around.
-(This is also why having a good language for modeling these ideas is important.
-Because we set up an $\infty$-category of $A_\infty$-categories in this paper, one at least has a good setting to verify a universal property.)
+The reader may appreciate the burden of verifying such a homotopical unicity; there is much coherence to carry around.
 On the flip side, once one has proven that a universal property is satisfied, one has a powerful tool at one's disposal.
-This is what we accomplish:
+Our results here show that concrete models satisfy these powerful universal properties.